johnbrc/MPD-Distribution/README.md

 This folder contains two folders.

--	`\content` contains the digital files that represent the Maize Plant Discipleship resource itself.
-Secondly,
+-	`\content` contains the digital files representing Maize Plant Discipleship resource.
--	`\about` contains a series of files that are broadly similar to the information contained in the [wiki] for this repository: [Further information]
+-	`\about` contains a series of [about] files containing content broadly similar to the repository [wiki].

 ###	Prospectus